miloliveira/poly-client/README.md

   - What was the context for this project?
     > This app is a side project of mine, developed in order to consolidate the knowledge I aquired during the WebDev Bootcamp at Ironhack.
   - What did I set out to build?
-    > My goal is to create a functional social network, where people can interact with each other and check for interesting and relevant content.
+    > My goal is to create a functional social network that allows people to interact with each other and check for interesting and relevant content.
   - Why was this project challenging and therefore a really good learning experience?
     > I have been trying to implement interesting features and use other resources that I had never worked with before.
-  - What were some unexpected obstacles?
-    >When you are working on a project all by yourself, fighting a stubborn bug can be overwhelming.
-But with a lot of patience and the help of Dr. Google, anything is possible.
   - What tools did I use to implement this project?
     >I used the Create-React-App command to set the baseline of the project; Also, I used Redux-toolkit to manage global state, and other NPM packages, such as Material UI, StyledComponents and React-Time-Ago.